TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ## Access-Control Considerations

 Identifier definitions are independent of permissions such that they specify **how artifacts are named**, not **who can access them**.
-However, **identifier resolvability is permission-dependent**.

-An identifier may remain syntactically valid while becoming non-resolvable to a given actor due to:
-- permission revocation
-- repository visibility changes
-- organization or SSO policy enforcement

-**Assumption (scope):**
-- Sender and receiver begin with the permissions specified above.
-- Permissions may change over time due to external actions.
+### Experimental Assumption (Permissions)

+For the scope of the DeployStega experiments, **sender and receiver are assumed to retain their initial permissions for the duration of the experiment**.
+Specifically:
+- No permission revocation, role change, repository visibility change, or organization policy change is assumed to occur.
+- All sender-side mutations and receiver-side observations are assumed to be authorized when attempted.

+This assumption is adopted to isolate routing semantics from administrative and organizational dynamics, which are orthogonal to the research question and infeasible to control systematically at experimental scale.

-- Permission changes are **not prevented or masked** by the model and are explicitly treated as routing failures when they occur.
+Permission changes are therefore **out of scope** for the routing model and are not treated as part of the evaluated threat or failure surface.

-Permissions are modeled as an **external constraint** that may disable routing steps by preventing:
-- sender-side mutations (write failure), or
-- receiver-side observation (read failure).

 ---

 ## Access Failure Handling

-Access attempts (sender write-side or receiver read-side) may fail due to network conditions, authentication loss, authorization loss, repository or artifact evolution, or platform behavior.
+Access attempts (sender write-side or receiver read-side) may, in real-world deployments, fail due to network conditions, platform outages, or policy changes.

-Failures are treated as **attempt events** for logging and observability analysis, but **do not preserve delivery semantics**.

-There is:
-- no assumed feedback channel,
-- no guaranteed retransmission,
-- no sender awareness of receiver-side failure.

-Failures may therefore result in **irreversible message loss**.
+### Experimental Assumption (Network and Platform Stability)

+For the purposes of the DeployStega experiments, **network connectivity and GitHub platform availability are assumed to be stable**:
+- No adversarial or systematic network failures are injected.
+- No GitHub-wide outages or availability disruptions are modeled.
+- All attempted accesses are assumed to reach the platform successfully.

+This assumption is necessary to focus evaluation on **routing feasibility, and detectability**, rather than on external reliability engineering concerns that are unrelated to covert signaling structure.

+### Consequence

+Under this assumption:
+- All sender-side actions are assumed to execute successfully.
+- All receiver-side accesses are assumed to resolve successfully.

+This does **not** imply that DeployStega guarantees delivery in practice, only that delivery failures arising from permissions or network instability are explicitly excluded from the experimental scope.

 ### Justification for No Retransmission or Feedback

+Even under idealized access conditions, DeployStega does not assume retransmission or feedback.

-The absence of retransmission and feedback is an intentional design choice motivated by real-world covert communication constraints.
-Reliable delivery would require the sender to infer receiver observation or to receive explicit acknowledgment, which would introduce detectable coordination, behavioral coupling, or an out-of-band signaling channel.
-Such mechanisms are incompatible with the feasible-behavior logs and benign interaction patterns that constrain the routing model.
+Reliable delivery would require the sender to infer receiver observation or to receive explicit acknowledgment, introducing detectable coordination, behavioral coupling, or an out-of-band signaling channel.
+Such mechanisms are incompatible with the benign-behavior constraints and feasible-access logs that govern our routing model.

-Accordingly, DeployStega models routing as a **best-effort, lossy covert channel**, where message loss is absorbed into background platform dynamics rather than corrected through retries.
-Reliability, if desired, must emerge from statistical redundancy or encoding strategies external to the routing namespace itself, not from reactive retransmission.
+Accordingly, DeployStega models routing as a **best-effort covert channel** even under ideal conditions.
+Reliability, if required, must arise from encoding redundancy or higher-level protocols outside the routing namespace itself.

-Routing semantics are therefore defined over **attempted actions and identifier validity**, while delivery reliability under failures is evaluated empirically and is **not guaranteed by construction**.

 ---